MyRandomExperimentsInGit/Stocks-tracker/README.md

 # GrowMoreStockApp
-A billion dollar venture - by the legendary team.
+A multi billion dollar venture - by the legendary team.